Chulminator/Chulminator.github.io/_posts/2024-03-05-Basic-Github-command.md

 ___

-## Chulminator keeps updating the project on repository.
+## Chulminator keeps updating the project on the repository.
  And you can update the repository on your local computer by

 ```bash